petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/using-object-apis-with-base64-encoded-files.md

    !!! important
       For this tutorial, you must use the above values.

-Once published, you can access the object via Headless APIs.
+Once published, you can access the object via APIs.

 ## Preparing the Sample Code